ragav-47/File/README.md

 To Develop a C# program to get the values from the students such as name, age, department, and semester_percentage using the structure and store it in a file in a specific path using the file stream concept.

 ## Algorithm:
+### step 1:
+Create a structure of student details.

+### step 2:
+Create a file using FileStream.

+### step 3:
+Get the number of students and their details from the user.

+### step 4:
+Create a function to write the details of the students in the created file.

+### step 4:
+Pass the details of the student to the function.

+### step 5:
+File has been created and written with student details.

 ## Program:
 ```c#